openstack/telemetry-specs/specs/kilo/network-services-notifications.rst

 * <resource>.delete.end

 For this implementation we will track the end events as those give us the most information with respect to event payload.
-Also end events are more informative to track the existance of a resource and its usage over time.
+Also end events are more informative to track the existence of a resource and its usage over time.

 Alternatives